 More than 200 members of GPCRs are orphan receptors that miss endogenous ligands.
 We prepared the monoclonal antibodies against adhesion GPCR, GPR56, and obtained the functional antibody that acts as an agonist.
 This antibody inhibits cancer cell migration in vitro system.
 Using newly identified antibodies, we analyze the function and activation mechanism of orphan adhesion GPCRs, and approach the drug development.

-Primary cilia function as cellular antennae to sense extracellular environment and transduce signals to the cell.
-Defects in the organelle associate with many disorders including genetic diseases called ciliopathies and cancer.
-We are attempting to elucidate molecular mechanisms that underlie assembly and function of primary cilia in mammalian cells and interested in application to human diseases..
+Primary cilium, a tiny protrusion from cell surface, functions as the cellular antennae to sense extracellular environments and transduce signals to the cell body.
+Defects in the organelle associate with a wide spectrum of genetic diseases and cancers.
+We study to elucidate molecular mechanisms that underlie assembly and function of primary cilia in mammals, thereby approaching human disorders and drug development.

 - Kobayashi T. et al., Cell Cycle, 16, 817, 2017